 13. Be in your best shape

-Shower yourself with the same importance that you would want to give your date too.
+Shower yourself with the same importance that you would want to give your date.
 Eat well, exercise and visit the spa or salon.
 It will not only add to your confidence but also make you more attractive to those who you wish to charm.
-Self-love is the first step to seeking new love.
+Practising self-love is the first step to seeking new love.

 14. You don’t have to force marriage